Committee Members

 Jamie MacLean-Bechard owned the Bay & Gable at 455 Ontario Street with her husband Rob from 2009 through to 2017.
 During this time, she sat on the HCD Advisory Committee and later chaired the committee from 2014 – 2017.
 She was instrumental in the assembly of the Cabbagetown South-West HCD, which was under study with the City upon her departure.
 She also organized the HCD booth at the Cabbagetown Festival and raised the profile of the committee as a resource to the community.
 She assisted with the migration of the website to its current format and worked diligently to develop the Property Search Compendium.

-After extensive restoration and renovations to their Ontario Street home, they decided to move their young family back to Stouffville to raise them with the support of family.
-Her dedication to heritage preservation and her marketing expertise will be greatly missed.
+After extensive restoration and renovations to their Ontario Street home, they decided to move their young family to North Rosedale.

 Jim Muldoon moved to Cabbagetown in 2008 from Lake Forest, Illinois, on the North Shore outside of Chicago.
 He is Senior Fellow with the Center for Global Change and Governance at Rutgers University, Newark, and a scholar of international affairs with research interests in multilateral diplomacy, international organizations, and global governance.
 His publications include The Architecture of Global Governance: An Introduction to the Study of International Organizations (Westview Press, 2003) and Multilateral Diplomacy and the United Nations Today, Second Edition (Westview Press, 2005) and he is working on a new textbook – The New Dynamics of Multilateralism – from his Cabbagetown townhouse on Aberdeen Ave.